winterMate/dune-imperium/arakeen-scout-mode-rules/README.ENGLISH.md

-# Dune: Imperium - Arrakeen Scout Mode Card Conversion Rules
+# Dune: Imperium - Arrakeen Scout Mode Card Conversion How To Play

-Detailed rules for the port of "Arrakeen Scout Mode" from the "Dune: Imperium Companion App" by Dire Wolf Digital.
+Detailed description on how to play the port of "Arrakeen Scout Mode" from the "Dune: Imperium Companion App" by Dire Wolf Digital.

 Original port to printable cards by Board Game Geek (BGG) user baktubak.